fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-1.md

 ## Add the Tests to the Build

-Add ```Tester.cpp and TestMain.cpp``` to the build.
-Do so by editing the CMakeLists.txt in MathSender:
+Add `Tester.cpp` and `TestMain.cpp` to the build.
+Do so by editing the CMakeLists.txt to add the 2 new source files.
+The UT section should now look like the following:

 ```cmake
 # In: MathSender/CMakeLists.txt